CaNS-World/CaNS-Fizzy/docs/INFO_INPUT.md

 These lines specify the physical and transport properties of the two-phase system.

-`sigma` sets the value of the surface tension coefficient at the two-phase interface.
+* `sigma` sets the value of the surface tension coefficient at the two-phase interface.
-`rho12` sets the value of the density of each phase.
+* `rho12` sets the value of the density of each phase.
+(Note: the initial conditions assume `rho12(1)` as the densest phase)
-`mu12` sets the value of the dynamic viscosity of each phase.
+* `mu12` sets the value of the dynamic viscosity of each phase.
-`ka12` sets the value of the thermal conductivity of each phase.
+* `ka12` sets the value of the thermal conductivity of each phase.
-`cp12` sets the value of the constant pressure specfic heat capacity of each phase.
+* `cp12` sets the value of the constant pressure specfic heat capacity of each phase.
-`beta12` sets the value of the thermal expansion coeffcient of each phase.
+* `beta12` sets the value of the thermal expansion coeffcient of each phase.

 ---